dev-ricardoneud/Paymenter-v1-Linked-Roles/README.md

 ## What is this?

 This extension allows you to give your customers a role after they have paid for a product.
 This is done by linking their Discord account to their account on your website.
-This extension is made for the [Paymenter](https://paymenter.org).
+This extension is made for [Paymenter](https://paymenter.org).

 Screenshots: